 Are you struggling with nursing and thinking about switching to just pumping?
 Not sure how to start exclusively pumping breast milk?
 Here is everything you need to know.

-What you need to start exclusively pumping
+Preparing to exclusively pump: what you need to start exclusively pumping

 To start exclusively pumping, it’s a good idea to have the following things at a minimum:

 - A double electric breast pump.
 If you’re nursing, a single or manual pump can work pretty well.
 If you’re exclusively pump (or pumping at work), a double electric pump will save you a lot of time and hand cramps.